cat[&]tonic

 Sam Glubka

-For as long as he can remember, Sam has had a passion for creativity.
-We find it remarkable the number of different skills and disciplines in art and technology he’s managed to cram into his young skull.
+One of the many creative powerhouses at cat&tonic.
+Sam has managed to cram a remarkable the number of skills & tools for art & technology into his stubborn skull.
 Over the course of his career, he’s tackled hundreds of unique design and development challenges, which is exactly how he likes it.
-At [c&t] he feels fortunate to work with a wide variety of clients in a wide variety of industries.
 His Graphic Design education, along with his passion for helping clients find their voice, develop their lore, and resonate with their audiences makes him an invaluable member of the cat&tonic team.